HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 <config:userSecurityNameMapping propertyForInput="principalName" propertyForOutput="uniqueName"/>
 ```

-Make sure to save the changes.
+3. Make sure to save the changes.

 ### Restarting the server / DX core to apply all changes

-Finally, restart the DX environment (specifically, the DX core JVM) to make the changes take effect.
-Restarting the server can be done in various ways, e.g. through the ConfigEngine:
+Finally, restart the DX environment (specifically, the DX core JVM) for the changes to take effect.
+Restarting the server can be done in various ways, for example, through the ConfigEngine:

 ```
 kubectl exec -it dx-deployment-core-0 bash -n dxns /opt/HCL/wp_profile/ConfigEngine/./ConfigEngine.sh stop-portal-server
 ```

-The restart will take few minutes to complete.
+The restart takes a few minutes to complete.

 ## Setting up login link from DX to your IdP

-To properly invoke the OIDC flow, we need to make sure that the login link pushes us to the `/wps/myportal` URL which we set up to be interceptor in the OIDC configuration above.
+To properly invoke the OIDC flow, make sure that the login link pushes you to the `/wps/myportal` URL which was set up to be interceptor in the OIDC configuration.
 This involves multiple steps within the DX administration view.

-### Detach the existing login option
+### Detaching the existing login option

-First, we need to detach the existing login option by changing its unique name:
+First, detach the existing login option by changing its unique name:

-1. Navigate to the portal site `https://<HOSTNAME>/wps/portal` and login as the admin user (wpsadmin:wpsadmin)
+1. Navigate to the portal site `https://<HOSTNAME>/wps/portal` and log in as the admin user (wpsadmin:wpsadmin)

-2. Click **home icon** (Open applications menu) dropdown and click **Administration**.
+2. Click the **home icon** dropdown to open the applications menu and click **Administration**.

-3. On the administration page, expand the menu on the top left and navigate to **Site Management > Pages**.
+3. On the **Administration** page, expand the menu on the top left and navigate to **Site Management > Pages**.

 4. On the **Manage Pages** page, search for **login** (Search by: Title starts with; Search: login).
 This should find the **Login** (wps.Login) page.